Kit for Councils

 A pack for local authorities to support strong community relationships

-During Covid we have seen the huge power of community and neighbourly relationships and inspiring examples of councils across the country nimbly adapting to support this new activity.
+During Covid we have seen inspiring examples of councils across the country nimbly adapting to respond and support community activity.
 As we look beyond the pandemic, we must nurture these new relationships, enabling them to flourish into the networks of support that will enrich and strengthen our community life.
 Councils must be at the heart of this.

 Explore the kit